Written by Stephen Kandel and Gene Roddenberry

 Even the costuming wasn’t that great.
 I could see Shatner was getting a gut here.
 According to some of the books I read, it was something he had an issue with and was quite self-conscious about.
 It’s quite noticeable in several of the profile shots.
 The white lycra costumes the male androids wore left little to the imagination, and I‘m surprised it made it past the censors at the time.

 The actors do all right.
-In fact, the regular cast actually does pretty good with what’s thrown at them.
+In fact, the regular cast actually does pretty well with what’s thrown at them.
 The problem is the script treats them as actors, rather than as Starfleet officers.
 Roger C. Carmel is such a parody of Mudd as a character, that he comes off as unrealistic.
 The android characters are all the same actors, just with different numbers on a lighted medallion around their necks.
 That also gets old, fast, as technically there should be no difference at all between them, but at times they show different personalities.
 Like every “joke” in this episode, they beat it to death really fast.

 I, Mudd fails on every level.
 It’s not funny.
 It’s not dramatic.
 It doesn’t even work well as showing that there are competent people in the future.
 It’s just a poorly written, stupid episode that feels like something thrown together while trying to milk an idea that worked once before.